 Still, this is strong genre filmmaking by West, a writer-director of horror films and thrillers.
 The photography by cinematographer Eliot Rockett is vivid — there’s one arresting shot from overhead of an alligator trailing a naked Maxine during a swim.
 The actors are uniformly good.
 And by fusing two types of films that have long been bedfellows — slashers and pornography — “X” makes for a gripping shotgun marriage of genres.

-“Scream,” a Paramount Pictures release, is rated PG-13 by the Motion Picture Association of America for strong bloody violence, language throughout and some sexual references.
-Running time: 114 minutes.
-One and a half stars out of four.
+“X,” an A24 release, is rated R by the Motion Picture Association of America for strong bloody violence and gore, strong sexual content, graphic nudity, drug use, and language.
+Running time: 105 minutes.
+Three stars out of four.